-Howard Frankland Bridge

-Section 3 FPIDs 422904-2, 422904-4, 444184-1 & 422904-9

-TAMPA BAY THE FUTURE OF TRANSPORTATION

-Program Description

-Tampa Bay Next is a program to modernize Tampa Bay's transportation infrastructure and a process for engaging the public.
+Howard Frankland Bridge Section 3 FPIDs 422904-2, 422904-4, 444184-1 & 422904-9 TAMPA BAY THE FUTURE OF TRANSPORTATION Program Description Tampa Bay Next is a program to modernize Tampa Bay's transportation infrastructure and a process for engaging the public.
 Within the majority of the program area, the addition of express lanes is being considered to provide additional capacity, relieve congestion and provide a more reliable travel time option for passenger and transit vehicles.
 In addition, improvements address safety and traffic operations on the interstates.
 Interstate modernization projects incorporate additional elements such as opportunities to add bicycle and pedestrian facilities, aesthetic treatments, transit accommodations, and reconnecting streets where possible.

-Howard Frankland Bridge

-The original Howard Frankland Bridge was constructed in 1959.
+Howard Frankland Bridge The original Howard Frankland Bridge was constructed in 1959.
 To provide additional capacity, a second bridge structure was constructed across the Tampa Bay in 1991.

-The Howard Frankland Bridge project will replace the existing northbound (1959) bridge to add capacity and alleviate traffic congestion on the most traveled bridge across the Tampa Bay.
-The new bridge will provide four general purpose lanes and two tolled express lanes in each direction.
+The Howard Frankland Bridge project that began construction in 2020 will replace the existing northbound (1959) bridge adding capacity and helping to alleviate traffic congestion on the most traveled bridge across Tampa Bay.
+The new bridge provides four general purpose lanes and two tolled express lanes in each direction.
 The project also includes a bike/pedestrian path that will connect Pinellas and Hillsborough Counties.
-The final design will provide drivers with four general purpose lanes and two tolled express lanes in each direction.

-The new design will improve incident management in emergency response situations and provide additional capacity along a critical evacuation route.
-To accommodate transit in the future, a portion of the new bridge will be designed and constructed to carry heavier loadings, up to a light rail transit system.
+Once complete, drivers can use use four general purpose lanes and two tolled express lanes in each direction.
+The new design improves incident management in emergency response situations and provides additional capacity along a critical evacuation route.
+A portion of the new bridge is being constructed to hold additional weight and can accommodate potential future transit, up to a light rail transit system.
 Should light rail transit be locally supported for implementation, the existing southbound (1991) bridge would then be widened and travel lanes shifted to the widened bridge.

-Bike/Pedestrian Path

-The bike and pedestrian path will provide the community another mode to travel across the Tampa Bay.
-The path will be approximately 12 feet wide and be separated from the roadway by a barrier.
-Along the path, four bridge overlooks will be constructed to provide users a resting spot with shade and seating.
-The pedestrian path will connect near 4th Street in Pinellas County and near Reo Street in Hillsborough County.

-IN PROJECT DESIGN / CONSTRUCTION

-CONSTRUCTION ESTIMATE \$865 Million (as of Feb.
-2020) Funded for construction

-CONTRACTOR Archer Western / Traylor Bros.
-Joint Venture

-CONSTRUCTION SCHEDULE Began early 2020 Anticipated completion late 2025

-CONSTRUCTION AREA From 4th St in St. Petersburg, Pinellas County to south of SR 60 in Hillsborough County
+Bike/Pedestrian Path The bike and pedestrian path is being constructed to provide the community another way across Tampa Bay.
+The path is approximately 12 feet wide and is separated from the roadway by a barrier.
+Along the path, four bridge overlooks provide users a resting spot with shade and seating.
+The pedestrian path connects near 4th Street in Pinellas County and near Reo Street in Hillsborough County.
+IN PROJECT DESIGN / CONSTRUCTION CONSTRUCTION ESTIMATE \$865 Million (as of Feb.
+2020) Funded for construction CONTRACTOR Archer Western / Traylor Bros.
+Joint Venture CONSTRUCTION SCHEDULE Began early 2020 Anticipated completion late 2025 CONSTRUCTION AREA From 4th St in St. Petersburg, Pinellas County to south of SR 60 in Hillsborough County